graycoreio/daffodil/libs/design/guides/theming/customize-your-own-theme.md

 ```

 ## Define themes
-Use the `daff-configure-theme` function to to define light and dark themes.
+Use the `daff-create-theme` function to to define light and dark themes.

 | Argument | Description                              |
 | -------- | ---------------------------------------- |